larsla/bash2rest_example/README.md

 # Bash2REST API mock example
-Using bash2rest it's very simple to mock a REST API with bash scripts an jq.
+Using bash2rest it's very simple to mock a REST API with bash scripts and jq.
 This is a very simple user data API.

 ## Create a user